-The Average Index Return depends on the closing level of the S&P MidCap 400 Index on each of the six Annual Valuation Dates.
-Because the closing level of the S&P MidCap 400 Index may be subject to significant variations over the term of the notes, it is not possible to present a chart or table illustrating a complete range of possible payments on the maturity date.
-The examples of hypothetical payment calculations that follow are intended to illustrate the effect of general trends in the level of the S&P MidCap 400 Index on the Supplemental Redemption Amount payable at maturity for each \$1,000 principal amount of the notes.
-Because these examples are based on hypothetical terms and assumptions, such as the hypothetical specific closing levels of the S&P MidCap 400 Index on the indicated Annual Valuation Dates and a hypothetical initial Starting Level, which may not reflect the actual performance of the S&P MidCap 400 Index during the term of the notes, the returns set forth in the tables may not reflect the actual returns.
+The Average Index Return depends on the closing level of the DJIASM on each of the five annual valuation dates.
+Because the closing level of the DJIASM may be subject to significant variations over the term of the notes, it is not possible to present a chart or table illustrating a complete range of possible payments on the maturity date.
+The examples of hypothetical payment calculations that follow are intended to illustrate the effect of general trends in the level of the DJIASM on the Supplemental Redemption Amount for each \$1,000 principal amount of the notes.
+Because these examples are based on hypothetical terms and assumptions, such as the hypothetical specific closing levels of the DJIASM on the indicated annual valuation dates, which may not reflect the actual performance of the DJIASM during the term of the notes, the returns set forth in the tables may not reflect the actual returns.
 Each of the hypothetical examples is based upon:

-- a hypothetical initial Starting Level of the S&P MidCap 400 Index of 625.00; and - six Annual Valuation Dates occurring on December 22nd of each year, beginning on December 22, 2005 and ending on December 22, 2010.
+- a hypothetical initial Starting Level of the DJIASM of 10,600.00; - · five annual valuation dates occurring on August 22nd of each year, beginning on August 22, 2006 and ending on August 22, 2010; - semi-annual interest payments at the hypothetical rate of 1.25% per annum; and - a hypothetical Total Interest Percentage of 6.25%.

-Your total return in each example assumes that the notes were purchased in the original public offering and is calculated on the basis of semi-annual interest payments at the rate of 1.00% per annum.

-Example 1: The closing level of the S&P MidCap 400 Index steadily increased throughout the term of the notes, and the Average Level was less than the final Annual Valuation Level.
+Example 1: The closing level of the DJIASM steadily increased throughout the term of the notes, and the Average Level was less than the closing level of the DJIASM on the final annual valuation date.